-We typically use 50 units per armpit.
-A couple of patients have told us that it is the first time they wore a powder blue shirt in years.
-The models on the red-carpet also like to do this before the big events.
-You will still sweat with exercise.
-You won’t harm yourself by controlling excessive sweating.
+We typically use 50 units of BOTOX per armpit.
+A couple of patients after treatment have told us that it is the first time they’ve been able to wear a powder blue shirt in years.
+Many celebrities on the red carpet also like to have BOTOX hyperhidrosis treatment before big events.

 Here in Las Vegas, excessive armpit sweating can be a big problem.
-Patients often come in after going through conservative treatment, (i.e.; dry-sol, pads, etc.).
+Patients often come in after going through conservative treatment, such as dry-sol, pads, and so on.
 If these don’t work, then we will often advise BOTOX injections.
 Patients are usually very happy with the results.